 This is by far the trickiest part of any SEO campaign.
 If you’re not careful, it can easily turn into a black hole that sucks up all your time and energy without delivering anything in return.

-We’ll walk through how to do this process by focusing on “keyword research” that is fast and works.
+We’ll walk through how to do this process by focusing on “keyword discovery and research” that is fast and works.

-- You will want to use one of them to start doing keyword research.
+- You will want to use one of them to start doing keyword discovery.
 For each tool listed below, we will provide the pros, cons, and features.

 SEMrush has the Keyword Magic tool which can generate a ton of new ideas for keywords to research.
 The keyword generator is constantly being updated with more words, so you’ll never run out of options.

-“SEMRush assembles all your favorite search engine optimization (SE) tools in an easy-to-use interface that takes minutes instead of hours or days.”
-With over 18 billion different keywords generated by these 118 databases, there’s no way any marketing professional could ever find themselves at a loss when conducting longtail keyword research!
+“SEMRush assembles all your favorite SEO tools (search engine optimization) in an easy-to-use interface that takes minutes instead of hours or days.”
+With over 18 billion different keywords generated by these 118 databases, there’s no way any marketing professional could ever find themselves at a loss when conducting long tail keyword discovery!

 You can use the SEMrush by entering your keyword in its search bar, and then the interface will present you with a keyword overview report.